marioroy/nvidia-driver-on-clear-linux/README.md

 ## Preparation

-*Starting fresh?
+Starting fresh?
 Obtain a recent Clear Linux image, 38300 or later, from the [release archive](https://cdn.download.clearlinux.org/releases/).
 Currently running < 38270 and updating the OS >= 38270?
-Please refer to the [community article](https://community.clearlinux.org/t/cl-38270-good-news-the-bad-news-and-solution-for-nvidia-graphics/8466) on getting NVIDIA graphics working again.*
+Please refer to the [community article](https://community.clearlinux.org/t/cl-38270-good-news-the-bad-news-and-solution-for-nvidia-graphics/8466) on getting NVIDIA graphics working again.

-*Planning on running the native 6.2 kernel?
-Install NVIDIA driver 525 minimally.
-The v520 modules do not build successfully.*
+Planning on running the native 6.2 kernel?
+It requires NVIDIA driver 525 minimally, as the 520 modules do not build successfully at this time.

-*Using a NVIDIA Optimus laptop?
-Select the "lts kernel" in "Advanced options" and later install the 520 driver.*
+Using a NVIDIA Optimus laptop?
+The 520 driver is preferred.
+This configuration requires selecting the "lts kernel" in "Advanced options".

 ## Clear Linux OS installation and updates